harvester/docs/docs/install/net-install.md

 </head>

-Harvester Net Install ISO is a minimum ISO that contains only the OS binary.
+Harvester Net Install ISO is a minimal ISO that contains only the OS binaries.
 It allows booting the Harvester installer to install Harvester OS on a disk.
 After the OS boots, the Harvester system bootstraps by pulling all required container images from the internet (most from Dockerhub).

 A user can use Net Install ISO in these situations:
-- A server has a buggy or slow virtaul media implementation.
+- A server has a buggy or slow virtual media implementation.
 There are [reports](https://github.com/harvester/harvester/issues/2651) from the community that ISO redirection is too slow to preload all images into a system.
 - A user has a private registry containing all Harvester images and has the experience and knowledge to configure image mirrors for containerd.

 :::caution